 - Maximize Clicks — Because there is no “Maximize Conversions” automated bidding strategy for Shopping campaigns, Maximize Clicks is the next best thing.
 As the name implies, the entire purpose of this strategy is to get as many clicks as possible for your budget.
 Driving as many clicks as possible can have some inverse effects on your Shopping campaigns, though, such as lowering your conversion rate and driving up the cost per conversion.

 Automated Bidding: What to Expect

 The most important thing to remember about all three of these bidding strategies is that each one will perform very differently from one another.
 Testing the strategy that makes the most sense for your overall business goals is a great place to start, but it is also important to test the other bidding strategies, as well.

 (Wouldn’t it be nice if Google allowed experiments in Shopping campaigns?)

 4) Custom Labels

 Custom labels are one of the easiest ways to improve the performance of your Shopping campaigns.
 Let’s say you have a set of products that outsells everything else in your catalog.
 By adding custom labels to these products, you now can segment them out into their own ad group or campaign.
 By segmenting products with custom labels, you have greater control over the best sellers and give them a chance to shine.

-Alternatively, every retailer also has products which don’t do nearly as well as they would like.
+Alternatively, every retailer also has products that don’t do nearly as well as they would like.
 You can either severely limit daily ad spend on these products or exclude them altogether from your campaigns.